Ariana Grande Flashes Black Bra On Instagram

 Recently, Davidson, who stars on NBC’s sketch comedy series, Saturday Night Live, had a tattoo of Grande’s “Dangerous Woman” bunny ears covered up with a black heart, and then another Ariana-related piece of ink on the back of his neck with the word “cursed.”

 Pete reportedly sported the phrase “Mille Tendresse” on the back of his neck, which is a nod to one of Ariana’s favorite movies, Breakfast at Tiffany’s.
-The singer also allegedly had the same tattoo, and Davidson felt it necessary to erase the inked on memory with a cover up job.
+The singer also allegedly had the same tattoo, and Davidson felt it necessary to erase the inked-on memory with a cover up job.

-Recently, Grande revealed that her hit song, “Thank U, Next” had multiple versions, because she and Davdison were so up and down that she’s didn’t know how to word it.
+Recently, Grande revealed that her hit song, “Thank U, Next” had multiple versions, because she and Davidson were so up and down that she’s didn’t know how to word it.

 “In my relationship by the time things were, like, up and down and on and off and so I didn’t know what was gonna happen.
 And then we got back together and so I had to make a different version of it.
 And then we broke up again and so we ended up going with that version,” she stated.